-Both the Eve and Adam sculptures were initially conceived as part of a group of reliefs decorating Rodin’s monumental bronze portal “The Gates of Hell“, that depicts scenes from “The Inferno” in Dante Alighieri’s book the Divine Comedy.
-Rodin originally planned that The Gates would be flanked by the two colossal statues of Adam and Eve, the first sinners.
+Both the Eve and Adam sculptures were initially conceived as part of a group of reliefs decorating Rodin’s monumental bronze portal “The Gates of Hell“.
+The Gates depicted scenes from “The Inferno” in Dante Alighieri’s book the Divine Comedy.
+Rodin originally planned that The Gates were to be flanked by the two colossal statues of Adam and Eve, the first sinners.
 The figure of Eve was one of the first life-size female figures that Rodin ever modelled.

 - What does this sculpture suggest about Eve?